Harvey is privately held, incorporated in the United States and headquartered in San Francisco. The company has no public stock listing.

 Founder equity

 Winston Weinberg holds a founder equity stake of undisclosed size.
 As CEO and co-founder of a company that has not disclosed specific ownership percentages, his precise economic stake is not publicly known.
-At a typical startup dilution trajectory, co-founder stakes at Series D-level valuations often range from mid-single digits to low double digits in percentage terms, depending on the size and number of funding rounds.
+At a typical startup dilution trajectory, co-founder stakes at growth-stage valuations often range from mid-single digits to low double digits in percentage terms, depending on the size and number of funding rounds.

 Gabriel Pereyra holds a co-founder stake, also undisclosed.
 His technical background from Google DeepMind and Meta is the foundation of Harvey's model development and AI architecture.